gam-19/DevOps-Notes/IaC/Terraform/HW_provision_EC2_docker.md

    * In which VPC
    * In which Availability Zone
    * Asociate Public IP
+   * Create access keys and associate key name with EC2 instance You also have to download the private key .pem to yoour computer so you can ssh the EC2 instnace.
+   * Asign Tag

 6. Deploy nginx Docker container
 7. asdfsaf